 So, there you have it.
 One of the more uncommon ways to fix your Kindle Keyboard if it doesn’t turn on :).
 Have you had your Kindle Keyboard stop working for you?
 What steps did you take to fix it if you were able to?
 Comment below or share on my Facebook page!

 Disclaimer: There are affiliate links within this post.
 If you purchase anything from these links, I may make a small commission from the order.
-For which, I thank you in advance for your support of my blog :).
+There is no extra charge to you for this.
+So, don’t be afraid!
+Click on those links when you make a purchase in support of Flights of Fancy Mom :).
+I thank you in advance for your continued blog support.

 If you enjoy reading, you should check out my YA Paranormal book, Cavern Cove!
 Click the image to be taken to Amazon for your Kindle or it’s available in paperback too.
 It is also available at Barnes and Noble for your Nook and in Paperback!
 It’s also available on iBooks!